brimdata/zui/CONTRIBUTING.md

 We want to prevent technology giants from using the Polyform Perimeter license covered code to create replacement offerings of our projects.

-The overwhelming majority of Brim or zqd users and developers will not be restricted by this license, including those using Brim or zqd in commercial settings.
+The overwhelming majority of Brim or Zed users and developers will not be restricted by this license, including those using Brim or Zed in commercial settings.

 The use of the source-available Polyform Perimeter license prevents use cases like:

-- Marketing a work as a “as-a-service” style offering for server components like zqd, while using material covered under the Polyform Perimeter license
+- Marketing a work as a “as-a-service” style offering for server components like Zed, while using material covered under the Polyform Perimeter license
 - Marketing a work as a replacement for the Brim desktop application, while using material covered under the Polyform Perimeter license